The cost of a website

 So how much does a website cost?

 You probably would like a quick and simple answer.
-Well – sadly here’s the disappointing part … There isn’t one!
-Each project is unique, and web designers simply aren’t able to give fixed prices or even an accurate price range, as the range can go from simple to double, or even triple in cost.
+Well – sadly, here’s the disappointing part … There isn’t one!
+Each project is unique, and web designers cannot give fixed prices or even an accurate price range, as the range can go from simple to double or even triple in cost.

 When you ask a website creation professional for a website rate, you must provide details.
-This is essential if not fundamental, and why it is recommended to present a full brief to the developers in order to get an accurate estimate.
+If not fundamental, this is essential and why it is recommended to present a full brief to the developers to get an accurate estimate.

 A website is not just a cost.
 It is an investment

 Many entrepreneurs still see their website as a one-time expense and a lost cost.
 They are wrong to think so.
 Websites are a marketing tool for most businesses and should be seen as an investment to generate income and drive growth.
-They do not halt at the price.
-As a new born child, they grow.
+They do not halt at a price.
+As a newborn child, they grow.

 It is glaringly obvious, as with so many things, that the cheapest will not necessarily be the one that best meets both your needs and expectations.
 You need to see the expense in terms of investment.
 If you don’t, then your competitors surely will!